 Magazines Canada Fellowships seek to develop the next generation of professionals working in Canadian magazine media.
 The Fellowship program was launched in 2016 to invest in the future of the magazine sector by supporting emerging journalists through a series of paid fellowships with Canadian magazines across the country.

 Fellows work with a lead mentor at their host magazine, gain valuable experience and broaden their professional network.
 A Fellow’s salary is covered by the Magazines Canada Fellowship program and includes a contribution from the host magazine.

 About Magazines Canada

 Magazines Canada is the national trade association representing Canadian-owned, Canadian-content consumer, cultural, specialty, professional and business media magazines.
 French and English member titles offer a wide range of topics including business, professional, news, politics, sports, arts and culture, leisure, lifestyle, women and youth, made available on multiple platforms.
-The association focuses on government affairs, services to the advertising trade, circulation marketing and the development of career skills and the recognition of excellence among the people who work in Canada’s magazine media.
+The association focuses on government affairs, professional development, research, national marketing campaigns, and delivering services that meet the needs of the magazine industry.
 Visit magazinescanada.ca.

 For more information: